Constanze Manziarly: Activities in Berlin, 1945

 On 1 May, Manziarly left the bunker in the first of ten breakout groups, which was led by SS-Brigadeführer Wilhelm Mohnke.
 Evading the Soviet Red Army troops, they made their way north to a German Army holdout in the cellar of the Schultheiss-Patzenhofer Brewery on Prinzenallee.
 The group included Junge, Christian, Bormann's secretary Else Krüger, and SS surgeon Ernst-Günther Schenck.
-Early on 2 May, the group was captured by Soviet soldiers.
+Early on 2 May, several of the group were captured by Soviet soldiers.

 Mohnke tasked the four women with trying to deliver his written report to Hitler's successor, Karl Dönitz.
 The women walked out of the brewery courtyard and made their way into the Soviet occupied area of Berlin.
 Christian and Krüger stayed at a water supply area, while Manziarly left Junge standing by so she could try to replace her Wehrmacht jacket with civilian clothes.
 (Note: Junge states in her memoir that all four women were wearing military jackets, but discarded them before leaving the brewery.)
 At this point, Junge alternatively stated (in a 1947 letter to Manziarly's father) that, having been dogged by Soviet patrols about the jacket, Manziarly went with a man who offered her some clothing or (in an unpublished manuscript) that she "wandered over towards a group of women".
 Junge wrote that she later saw Manziarly being taken by two Soviet soldiers towards a U-Bahn subway tunnel.
 She tried to intervene, but the soldiers pushed her back.
 Manziarly reassured Junge that "They want to see my papers."
 Shooting broke out, forcing Junge to quickly hide in a house.
 Junge wrote to Manziarly's father that his daughter had said she would have used her poison capsule before letting a soldier rape her; Junge also stated consolingly that many women (especially those found wearing manlike clothing) were purportedly sent off to Russian work camps and "relatively well off".